 - Everyday Games (Pre-K—Middle school on the Dailies tab)

 Teresa Evans, veteran teacher, adds a daily dash of fun with bright and colorful reading and math games every weekday.
 For a preview of Teresa Evans’ Everyday Games, see page 185 of the Valentine’s Day Fun sampler.

-Don’t miss the E-Books available in the Monthly Bonus E-Books Section.
-Titles include the Schoolhouse Thematic Unit-Amusing Mathematics and the following WeE-books: Building Strong Arithmetic Thinking; Concrete Arithmetic; Integrating Concrete Math Into Everyday Life; and Math in the Right Direction.
+Don’t miss the WeE-book available in the Monthly Bonus E-Books Section, Math in the Right Direction.
 See Extra Resources for Members for details.